yaxley-peaks/blog/src/rootless_root/index.md

 An experienced Unix programmer, hearing of Master Foo&rsquo;s wisdom, came to him for guidance.
 Approaching the Master, he bowed three times and said:

-“Master Foo, I am gravely troubled.
+&ldquo;Master Foo, I am gravely troubled.
 In my youth, those who followed the Great Way of Unix used software that was simple and unaffected, like ed and mailx.
 Today, they use vim and mutt.
-Tomorrow I fear they will use KMail and Evolution, and Unix will have become like Windows — bloated and covered over with GUIs.”
+Tomorrow I fear they will use KMail and Evolution, and Unix will have become like Windows — bloated and covered over with GUIs.&rdquo;

-Master Foo said: “But what software do you use when you want to draw a poster?”
+Master Foo said: &ldquo;But what software do you use when you want to draw a poster?&rdquo;

-The programmer replied: “I&#x2026;have never done that.
-But I am sure that I could use LaTeX or pic to accomplish it without GUIs, in the proper Unix way.”
+The programmer replied: &ldquo;I&#x2026;have never done that.
+But I am sure that I could use LaTeX or pic to accomplish it without GUIs, in the proper Unix way.&rdquo;

-Master Foo then said: “Which one will reach the other side of the river: The one who dreams of a raft, or the one that hitchhikes to the next bridge?”
+Master Foo then said: &ldquo;Which one will reach the other side of the river: The one who dreams of a raft, or the one that hitchhikes to the next bridge?&rdquo;

 Upon hearing this, the programmer was enlightened.

 ## Master Foo and the Shell Tools

-A Unix novice came to Master Foo and said: “I am confused.
-Is it not the Unix way that every program should concentrate on one thing and do it well?”
+A Unix novice came to Master Foo and said: &ldquo;I am confused.
+Is it not the Unix way that every program should concentrate on one thing and do it well?&rdquo;

 Master Foo nodded.

-The novice continued: “Isn&rsquo;t it also the Unix way that the wheel should not be reinvented?”
+The novice continued: &ldquo;Isn&rsquo;t it also the Unix way that the wheel should not be reinvented?&rdquo;

 Master Foo nodded again.

-“Why, then, are there several tools with similar capabilities in text
+&ldquo;Why, then, are there several tools with similar capabilities in text
 processing: sed, awk and Perl?
-With which one can I best practice the Unix way?”
+With which one can I best practice the Unix way?&rdquo;

-Master Foo asked the novice: “If you have a text file, what tool would you use to produce a copy with a few words in it replaced by strings of your choosing?”
+Master Foo asked the novice: &ldquo;If you have a text file, what tool would you use to produce a copy with a few words in it replaced by strings of your choosing?&rdquo;

-The novice frowned and said: “Perl&rsquo;s regexps would be excessive for so simple a task.
+The novice frowned and said: &ldquo;Perl&rsquo;s regexps would be excessive for so simple a task.
 I do not know awk, and I have been writing sed scripts in the last few weeks.
 As I have some experience with sed, at the moment I would prefer it.
-But if the job only needed to be done once rather than repeatedly, a text editor would suffice.”
+But if the job only needed to be done once rather than repeatedly, a text editor would suffice.&rdquo;

-Master Foo nodded and replied: “When you are hungry, eat; when you are thirsty, drink; when you are tired, sleep.”
+Master Foo nodded and replied: &ldquo;When you are hungry, eat; when you are thirsty, drink; when you are tired, sleep.&rdquo;

 Upon hearing this, the novice was enlightened.